-The Group undertakes securities financing transactions in the form of repos to demonstrate liquidity of the securities held in the Group's LAB.
+We undertake securities financing transactions in the form of repos to demonstrate liquidity of the securities held in the Group's LAB.
 Cash is borrowed in return for pledging securities as collateral and because settlement is on a 'delivery versus payment' basis, the main credit risk arises from intraday changes in the value of the collateral.
-This is largely mitigated by the Group's collateral management processes.
+This is largely mitigated by our collateral management processes.

-From a liquidity perspective the main risk is that during a stress, the Group has insufficient repo market capacity to rapidly monetize the LAB.
+From a liquidity perspective the main risk is that during a stress, we have insufficient repo market capacity to rapidly monetize the LAB.
 To mitigate this risk, repo market capacity is assessed via a quarterly review process.
 This is supplemented by the frequent execution of bilateral repos to maintain credit lines and anonymous transactions via a central counterparty clearing house, such as the London Clearing House, using an electronic trading platform.